zougui1/create-react-component/README.md

 ```

 ## commands
-commands:
+crc \<command\>

+**commands:**
   * init: add an npm script with its path. e.g. `"crc": "node /path/to/the/cli"`, default config: the scripts are in jsx, the styles in scss, there is no test and the structure is "separation", _4 args_
   * sl: create a stateless component
   * sf: create a stateful component
   * rsl: create a redux stateless component
   * rsf: create a redux stateful component

-flags:
+**flags:**
   * --tsx: pass the scripts type to tsx, default: false (jsx)
   * --tests: make test file when creating a component, default: false
   * --style: choose a style extension, default: scss
   * --structure: choose a structure over the pre-defined ones, default: separation
   * --defaultFiles: set if the default files must be created or no, default: true

-some examples:
-initiate the CLI with tests, with tsx files, default structure ("separation") and without the defaultFiles
-`crc init --tests --tsx --defaultFiles=false`

-create a stateless component without any test using the "strictseparation" structure
-`crc sl test --tests=false --structure=strictseparation`

 ## pre-defined structures